corafan1116/Moth-Species-Classification/README.md

 # Moth Species Classification

-This repository contains the code and supporting materials for an MSc Extended Research Project investigating deep learning approaches for automated moth species classification.
+This repository contains the code and supporting materials for the MSc Extended Research Project, *Automated Classification of Moth Species for Biodiversity Monitoring Using Deep Learning*.

 The project evaluates five models: